oracle/python-oracledb/doc/src/user_guide/aq.rst

 Python-oracledb uses the updated interface for Oracle Advanced Queuing that was first introduced in cx_Oracle 7.2.

+Starting from Oracle Database 21c, Advanced Queuing also supports the JSON payload type.
+To use the JSON payload type, the Oracle Client libraries must be version 21 or later.

 There are Advanced Queuing examples in the `GitHub examples
 <https://github.com/oracle/python-oracledb/tree/main/samples>`__ directory.